AllanSoto/STX/README.md

 **Recommendation to the user:**

 Please carefully review and follow the "Environment Setup" and "Firestore Security Rules" sections in the `src/README.md` file.
 Pay close attention to:
-1. Ensuring **Authentication is enabled** in your Firebase project console (under Build > Authentication > Sign-in method).
+1. Ensuring **Authentication is enabled** in your Firebase project console (under Build &gt; Authentication &gt; Sign-in method).
 At least one provider (like Email/Password) must be enabled.
 2. Double-checking that **all `NEXT_PUBLIC_FIREBASE_...` variables** in your `.env.local` file are copied exactly from your Firebase project settings.
 3. Ensuring there are **no typos** in the variable names or their values in the `.env.local` file.
 4.  **Restarting your Next.js development server** after any changes to the `.env.local` file.